 According to the Wisconsin Standards for Technology and Engineering, K-12 students who participate in technology and engineering classes are exposed to increased academic, technical and employability knowledge and skills that are critical for students to be college and career ready.

-However, a shortage of CTE and pre-engineering educators poses an obvious problem.
-Gateway Technical College President and CEO Bryan Albrecht described the snowball effect of fewer teachers resulting in fewer CTE programs in K-12 schools, and fewer students interested in technology and engineering.
+However, a shortage of technology and engineering educators poses an obvious problem.
+Gateway Technical College President and CEO Bryan Albrecht described the snowball effect of fewer teachers resulting in fewer career technology education (CTE) programs in K-12 schools, and fewer students interested in technology and engineering.
 "If you don't have inspired teachers, it's unlikely you will have an inspired cohort of students," Albrecht said.